pingcap/docs-cn/tools/sync-diff-inspector.md

 This guide introduces the key features of sync-diff-inspector and describes how to configure and use this tool.
 You can download it at [sync-diff-inspector-linux-amd64.tar.gz](https://download.pingcap.org/sync-diff-inspector-linux-amd64.tar.gz).

+> **Notes:** TiDB uses the `utf8_bin` collation.
+If you need to compare the data in MySQL with that in TiDB, pay attention to the collation configuration of MySQL tables.
+If the primary key or unique key is the `varchar` type and the collation configuration in MySQL differs from that in TiDB, then the final check result might be incorrect because of the collation issue.
+You need to add collation to the sync-diff-inspector configuration file.

 ## Key features

 - Compare the table schema and data